Ingefast/small_RNA_analyser/README.md

 Linux, Mac OS

-Shell scripts of this software were developed and tested using GNU bash (v4.4.20) in a Ubuntu 18.04 linux system.
-R scripts were developed using the R console (v4.1.1) in macOS Monterey.
+Shell scripts of this software were tested using GNU bash (v4.4.20) in a Ubuntu 18.04 linux system.
+R scripts were tested using the R console (v4.1.1) in macOS Monterey.

 # DEPENDENCIES